 Ginger is an herbaceous perennial, grown for its underground rhizomes, popularly called “hands” or “fingers”.
 Ginger is considered a profitable, high value, cash crop, which is used as spice in cooking, or as an ingredient in candies, beverages, and other various condiments (FAO, 2019).
 Ginger rhizomes is one of the world’s best-known spices and has been used for its health benefits in complementary medicine dates back 2,500 years (López et al., 2017).
 In recent years, ginger has gained popularity worldwide and is now classified as a superfood.
 A superfood is any food that is nutritionally dense and contains high levels of nutrient, minerals, and antioxidants that are beneficial for health and wellbeing (Singh, 2023).

 In the Philippines, ginger is known as ‘Luya’ in Tagalog.
 It is grown in almost in all part of the country and is found cultivated in small patches for local demand.
 Fresh ginger is the most traded product, but there are opportunities for dried, pickled, preserved, candied, and powdered ginger.
 However, ginger processing is still in its infancy.
 In addition, ginger produced are sold only in the domestic market.
 It has yet to effectively tapped the global market for ginger exports.
 The Philippines produces an average of 27,425 MT of ginger, or about 1 percent of world production (FAO, 2019).

-Ginger attains full maturity in 210-240 days after planting.
-Harvesting is done by loosening the soil and lifting the rhizomes from the soil (Weiss, 2002).
-First stage in postharvest processing is washing of rhizomes to remove the soil clinging to the surface of rhizome.
-If washing is delayed, the soil gets dries on the surface of rhizomes.
-Soil on the surface contaminates the rhizomes and makes it unsuitable for consumptions (Emers, 2012).
-Ginger, being a root crop and owing to its physical structure, containing heavy soil load which makes washing as an important and prime post-harvest operation.
-Manual washing of ginger is laborious and time-consuming process (Kumar et al., 2022).
+Ginger typically reaches harvesting readiness between 210 and 240 days after planting.
+To harvest, the surrounding soil is loosened, and the rhizomes are pulled from the ground (Weiss, 2002).
+Following the harvest, the initial and most crucial step is the washing of the rhizomes to remove clinging soil.
+Delay in washing leads to the soil drying onto the rhizome’s surface, creating a source of contamination that renders the product unsuitable for consumption (Emers, 2012).
+The inherent physical structure of ginger rhizomes promotes a high level of soil adhesion, necessitating thorough washing procedure to be a top-priority post-harvest activity.
+As noted by Kumar et al. (2002), the manual execution of this cleaning process is both strenuous and inefficient in terms of time.

-Washing is the primary and an essential operation in the production and distribution of fresh root vegetables.
-Root vegetables like carrot, radish, ginger, etc. needs to be pre-cleaned before transporting from field to market (Shariff, 2022).
-Washing and sanitizing treatment can play an important role in reducing microbial population in fresh fruits and vegetables intended for fresh market or fresh processing, thereby improving product quality and safety.
-It is necessary to wash off mud and soil particles as a primary processing operation to improve the physical appeal and also to aid in further processing (Sapers, 2001).
+The importance of washing extends to all fresh root vegetables as a primary and indispensable operation in their journey from farm to consumer.
+Before crops like carrots, radishes, or ginger are transported for sale, they require pre-cleaning (Shariff, 2022).
+Such washing and sanitizing treatments are instrumental in diminishing microbial populations or fresh produce, leading to an improvement in overall production quality and safety.
+The removal of mud and soil particles is a foundational processing measure that not only enhances the physical attractiveness of the product but also streamlines subsequent processing stages (Sapers, 2021)

 Postharvest innovations show the beneficial impact of washing produce prior to taking it to the market.
 The costs for washing can be very low if running water is available.
 Washed produce has enhanced cosmetic appeals and buyers are willing to pay extra for this labor-saving convenience.
 Recent studies and literature reviews confirm that postharvest losses are still high at the farm, wholesale and retail level.
 Farmers have been losing their fruits and vegetables before they reach the final consumer in a less physical and quality state which led to loss market value, concerns about food safety, and lower incomes for growers (Kitinoja et al., 2002).
 Manual washing the rhizomes of ginger and turmeric is a labor-intensive process that adds significantly to the cost of final harvested products.
 Commercially available cleaning equipment makes the postharvest process easier, but only at a price and scale that would benefit large-scale operations (Muller et al., 2025).